Weave Code

 • Laravel Ecosystem Compatibility:

-• Works natively with Composer (--dev dependency).
+• Works natively with Composer (--dev dependency), avoiding runtime bloat.

 • Toolchain Synergy: